thunderbird/send-suite/README.md

 Congrats!
 Now you should be able to see the app on `http://localhost:5173/` and the backend running on `https://localhost:8088/`

+In order to login, you must create a new account.
+Click the "Or register" link and follow the prompts to create an account, which will then log you in to your local instance of Send.

 ### Troubleshooting

 Sometimes npm packages get screwed you come back to the project after a while.
 You can have a clean run by running.
 From the root